elementalconcept/grappa/README.md

 # Grappa

-Decorator-powered REST client for Angular 9-11 and its HttpClient.
+Decorator-powered REST client for Angular 9+ and its HttpClient, plus RxJs 6+.

 For previous versions of Angular use **Grappa** `v0.6.0`.